 Thus far, the study has identified several situations in which hybrid testing can be highly valuable, outside of areas where its use creates challenges.

-"So far, our research has shown that hybrid testing can be challenging to use in product approval contexts that are subject to requirements and standards," explains Svend Skovgaard Petersen, who oversees the "Hybrid Test Beds of the Future" project at FORCE Technology.
+"So far, our research has shown that hybrid testing can be challenging to use in product approval contexts that are subject to requirements and standards," explains FORCE Technology's project manager for the "Hybrid Test Beds of the Future" project.

 "On the other hand, there is evidence to suggest that there are major savings to be had in cases where a prototype, test subject, or product is so large as to be difficult to test in a full-scale physical testing facility," he says.